keymapperorg/KeyMapper/docs/user-guide/actions.md

 ## Key code

-PUT AN ADMONITION HERE THAT TELLS THEM TO CHOOSE A KEY MAPPER KEYBOARD
+--8<-- "requires-key-mapper-keyboard.md"

-Input a key event with this key code.
+Input a simple key event with this key code.

 ## System

+There are many actions of this type.
+They all do something related to your device's system.

+#### Toggle/Enable/Disable WiFi

+!!! attention "Requires ROOT permission on Android 10+"

+#### Toggle/Enable/Disable mobile data

+!!! attention "Requires ROOT permission"

 ## Key